Gaming Evolution to Eve-Online from BBC Micro to PC

 Elite

-Originally published in 1984 for the BBC Micro and Acorn Electron computers and was later released on the Atari 512.
-The thing I liked most about Elite was the open-ended game model which meant that I didn't have to follow a set path or do what the developers wanted me to do.
-I could go where I want, and do what I want.
-I did not however like those Thargoids.
-Unfortunately by the time I got into Elite, it was quite dated, however, there was a new version coming very soon.
+Originally published in 1984 for the BBC Micro and Acorn Electron computers, it was later released on the Atari 512.
+What I liked most about Elite was the open-ended game model, which meant I didn't have to follow a set path or do what the developers wanted.
+I could go where I want and do what I want.
+I did not, however, like those Thargoids.
+Unfortunately, it was quite dated when I got into Elite.
+However, a new version was coming very soon.

 Elite on the Amiga 500